rouseguy/bdotcom/content/_index.md

 description: "I am a Machine Learning Engineer.
 I love the creative power of small teams and believe that the time has never been better to build a meaningful business.
 I am currently building a Network Intelligence product for Industrial IoT ([Binaize](https://www.binaize.com)).
 <br><br>

 I derive great joy from enabling people and organizations embrace a data-centric view.
 I facilitate industry-oriented [workshops](workshops) in the field of Data Science and Machine Learning.
 I am currently figuring out how to do deep work and be more thoughtful in the various things that I do in life.
-You can read more about me [here](about).
 "
 date: 2019-11-03T12:27:33-06:00
 images: